As a distance learning student you can take advantage of the following resources and services to help you get the most out of the Library.

 Using print resources at a distance

-When borrowing books at a distance, please be aware that books should be returned by the due date or fines are payable.
+When borrowing books at a distance, please be aware that books should be returned by the due date or your library account will be blocked.
 Books can be renewed online for another loan period provided no-one else has requested them.

 Books may be posted back to the Library with an explanatory note.

 If you live in the UK or Ireland you can use our postal loans service to request to have Standard Loan books sent to you.
 (Please note: there is a charge for this service).